11061055/goleveldb_server/README.md

 ```
 Golang leveldb as a KV http server.
 It supports user-defined tables,
 which acts as different namespaces .
-Cat be used in different scene.
+Can be used in different scene.

 As each table act as a database,so I will check periodically whether
 a table is used recently, and close unused tables in RefreshAsync().